kaeden-bryer/MITM-Attack/README.md

 A Python-based tool that uses the Scapy library to conduct ARP spoofing (ARP poisoning) within a local subnet.
 This script enables an attacker to send forged ARP reply packets to a victim machine, tricking it into associating the attacker's MAC address with the gateway IP address.
 This positions the attacker as a "Man in the Middle," enabling packet sniffing and interception.

-## ⚠️ Disclaimer

-This tool is developed strictly for **educational purposes** and ethical security research in controlled environments. **Unauthorized use on networks you do not own or have explicit permission to test is illegal and unethical.**

 ---

 ## 📚 Overview